fingerprintjs/fingerprint-pro-server-api-java-sdk/docs/FingerprintApi.md

 ### Corollary
 After requesting to delete a visitor ID,
 - If the same browser (or device) requests to identify, it will receive a different visitor ID.
-- If you request [`/events` API](https://dev.fingerprint.com/reference/getevent) with a `request_id` that was made outside of the 10 days, you will still receive a valid response.
+- If you request [`/v4/events` API](https://dev.fingerprint.com/reference/getevent) with an `event_id` that was made outside of the 10 days, you will still receive a valid response.
-- If you request [`/visitors` API](https://dev.fingerprint.com/reference/getvisits) for the deleted visitor ID, the response will include identification requests that were made outside of those 10 days.

 ### Interested?
 Please [contact our support team](https://fingerprint.com/support/) to enable it for you.
 Otherwise, you will receive a 403.